bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
-For the first track all images was augmented by flip in the generator (model.py line 125).
-For the second track flip did not make sense because the car should drive in the right lane.
+For track 1 all images was augmented by flip in the data generator (model.py line 125).
+For track 2 flip did not make sense because the car should drive in the right lane.
 Therefore all track 2 images was augmented by adding gaussian  noise to imitate shaded areas.

 For details about how I created the training data, see the next section.